AviatrixSystems/Docs/Support/support_center.rst

 * In a Transit solution, note that traffic between spokes is not allowed and hence your clients will not be able to reach other spoke VPC's - checkout "`Connected Mode <https://docs.aviatrix.com/HowTos/site2cloud.html#connected-transit>`_".
 Also traffic from `Transit VPC <https://docs.aviatrix.com/HowTos/site2cloud.html#advertise-transit-vpc-network-cidr-s>`_ is also not advertised by default.
 * Using profiles to manage access?
 If you are assigning multiple profiles to same users - make sure they have the same base policies (allow all or deny all).
 * Sometimes the clients might take some time to connect due to ELB's load - check the logs on the client.
 * In the case of a full tunnel deployment, if an OpenVPN Gateway is edited to toggle the "Use VPC/VNet DNS Server" setting, please follow it by clicking on  OpenVPN/EditConfig/ReloadDHCPConfiguration to let the changes take effect.
 Note that this will restart the OpenVPN processes on the gateway, affecting all the connected clients.
+* You can use `REST API <https://s3-us-west-2.amazonaws.com/avx-apidoc/API.htm#_get_vpn_ssl_ca_configuration>`_ to download vpn configuration for your users and save it on a shared folder, if you do not want to send them via email.

 **Transit Solution:**